 History is taught in both continuous units and in shorter blocks.
 ICT is used to help children research topics, develop specific historical skills and communicate their knowledge and understanding.
 While much of the subject will be taught in a cross-curricular manner the devlopment of historical skills remains a focus.

-History units covered are:
+Many History units are covered in our school:

 Key Stage 1